 TechHire is a national network of communities working to create pathways for overlooked and underrepresented Americans to gain skills and access to open technical jobs across the country.
 TechHire was launched in 21 communities by President Barack Obama at the 2015 National League of Cities conference - and has been gaining momentum ever since.
-When TechHire formally transitioned from the Obama White House to Opportunity@Work in December 2016, the network had expanded to 72 communities, states and regions across America.
+When TechHire formally transitioned from the Obama White House to Opportunity@Work in December 2016, the network had expanded to 72 communities, states and rural regions across America.

 The current TechHire communities now have a collective network of 237 training partners and 1,300 employers across the 72 cities, states and rural areas.
 TechHire communities have collectively helped over 4,000 people connect to well-paying tech jobs.